Country And Rural Life.

 There are a number of Streams which encircle the globe caused by the difference in temperature between the tropical and polar air.
 The Northern Jet Stream arises above North West Africa and flows eastward, but moving slightly northward in a spiral over Southern Asia, across the Pacific Ocean, North America, the Atlantic Ocean and over the British Isles.
-The route can vary giving a wavy motion so it fluctuates to the North and South.
-This meandering occurs when the Jet Stream slows causing the changes to our weather.
-The temperature at the northern edge can also be different to that on the southern edge, this temperature gradient causes spiralling currents of air.
+The route can vary giving a wavy motion so it fluctuates to the North and South due mainly to heat rising from the land masses and oceans below.
+The meandering occurs when the Jet Stream slows causing the changes to our weather.
+The temperature at the northern edge of the stream can also be different to that on the southern edge, this temperature gradient causes spiralling currents of air.
 These give rise to hurricanes and tornadoes.
 If the Jet Stream moves slightly the weather can change dramatically, as it did in the summer of 2007, which resulted in the flash floods and the highest rainfall figures ever recorded in a British summer.
 It can also be 'blocked' by air currents from mainland Europe as in 1963 when there were months of freezing conditions.